 You should also have an emergency knife easily reachable from the cockpit.

 We also have a life sling on board.
 This can be attached to a block and tackle system to assist with retrieving someone from the water if required.
+Try to get the person out of the water horizontally if you can.
+Cold water shock can cause cardiac arrest.

 I remember reading somewhere that you should consider the life lines on your boat as being the edge of a very high cliff – whatever you do – don’t go over the side!
 Even with your life jacket and a tether on, it is extremely difficult to get back on the boat in anything other than flat calm conditions.